tintin10q/advanced-network-security-notes/Safety.md

 Safety and Security are both about protection, still different: Safety: against (unintentional) accidents or disasters.
-Security is harder because there people do intential bad.
+Security is harder because you protect against people doing intentional bad.